open-telemetry/community/docs/how-meeting-recordings-upload-works.md

 ## Video is missing - what to do

-- Post the [issue](https://github.com/open-telemetry/community/issues/new), provide the follwowing information:
+- Post the [issue](https://github.com/open-telemetry/community/issues/new), provide the following information:
   - exact datetime with the timezone of the meeting
   - meeting room (zoom link used)
   - duration (as you remember it), approx 30 min, approx 1 hour, etc.